MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/manage-azure-subscriptions-azure-cli.md

    > [!TIP]
    > The **--output** parameter is a global parameter, available for all commands.
 The `table` value presents output in a friendly format.
 For more information, see [Output formats for Azure CLI commands](/cli/azure/format-output-azure-cli).

-1. To see the subscription you are currently using, run the [az account show](/cli/azure/account#az_account_show) command:
+1. To see the subscription you're currently using, run the [az account show](/cli/azure/account#az_account_show) command:

    ```azurecli
    az account show --output table